TheJacksonLaboratory/marea/README.md

 Option _-r_ specifies the directory containing files of relevant articles produced by _filter_abstracts.py_.
 Option _-o_ specifies the output directory where _replace_concepts.py_ writes its output file _pubmed_cr.tsv_.
 ```
-python replace_concepts.py -p ../data/bioconcepts2pubtatorcentral.replaced \
-       -r ../data/pubmed_rel -o ../data/pubmed_cr
+python replace_concepts.py -p ../data/pubtator -r ../data/pubmed_rel -o ../data/pubmed_cr
 ```

 ### 6. Run pipeline on HPC
 Copy the processing pipeline scripts to the HPC file system, preserving the directory structure.
 ```
 marea
 ├── scripts
 │   ├── __init__.py
 │   ├── filter_abstracts.py
+│   ├── my_lemmatizer.py
+│   ├── nlp_utils.py
+│   ├── pubtate.py
 │   ├── query_mesh.py
+│   ├── replace_concepts.py
 │   ├── retrieve_pubmed_files.py
 │   ├── retrieve_pubmed_names.py
 │   └── xml2txt.py
 └── singularity
+    ├── concept_recog.sh
     ├── download.sh
     ├── filter.sh
+    ├── marea_python.def
-    └── marea_python.def
+    └── marea_python.sh
 ```

-_download.sh_ builds a singularity container _marea_python.sif_ from _marea_python.def_ with the latest version of python and other requirements listed in Section 1.
-The script downloads from NCBI the gzipped _.xml_ files for PubMed articles. _filter.sh_ extracts _.txt_ files from the _.xml_ and then identifies relevant articles according to the specified MeSH descriptors (as explained in Section 4).
+_marea_python.sh_ builds a singularity container _marea_python.sif_ from _marea_python.def_ with the latest version of python and other requirements listed in Section 1. _download.sh_ downloads from NCBI the gzipped _.xml_ files for PubMed articles. _filter.sh_ extracts _.txt_ files from the _.xml_ and then identifies relevant articles according to the specified MeSH descriptors (as explained in step 4). _concept_recog.sh_ leverages the concept recognition information from Pubtator Central to replace text with concept identifiers in the titles and abstracts of relevant articles (step 5).

-Edit both _download.sh_ and _filter.sh_ to change
+Edit these scripts to change
 * the email address for slurm messages
 * the directories to which files are written
 * the MeSH descriptors for relevance filtering

-On sumner, _download.sh_ and _filter.sh_ can be run in the __singularity__ directory with
+On sumner, these scripts can be run in the __singularity__ directory with
 ```
 sbatch -q batch <scriptname>.sh
 ```